VertexCuriosity/KeyClickOverlay/README.md

 - **Customizable appearance**
   Adjust colors, opacity, background, padding, and corner radius to match your recording setup.

-- **Multiple presets**
+- **Up to 10 presets**
-  Save different layouts, positions, sizes, and visual styles, and switch between them instantly.
+  Save up to 10 different layouts, positions, sizes, and visual styles, and switch between them instantly.

 - **Multi-monitor support**
   Easily move the overlay between monitors and include the selected monitor in your presets.